VHF Stability

 Grid Circuit Layout

 The grid circuit layout is probably the single most important area for insuring a stable design.
-Long thin leads from the tube grid connector to chassis at VHF are a problem.
-This can be from thin (and long) grid bypass capacitors, thin and/or needlessly long wiring, and failure to ground grids directly to the chassis by mounting ground lugs directly on the chassis near the grid pins.
+Long thin leads from the tube grid connector to chassis are a problem at VHF.
+Problems often occur from physically thin and long bodied grid capacitors or thin and/or needlessly long grid wires or wiring.
+The best idea is to ground grids directly to the chassis through ground lugs mounted directly on the chassis immediately adjacent to grid pins.
+Always think "zero length grid leads"!

 To maximize stability: